 ESP makes some great alternatives to the SG.
 ESP opts for an offset body style, so if you’re into that, this might be the guitar to look for.

-The thing that separates the Vipers from the ‘real’ SG’s (other than the body shape) is that their guitars are a little more modern, in the sense that guitarists these days have other needs than guitarists back in the day.
+The thing that separates the Vipers from the ‘real’ SG’s (other than the body shape) is that their guitars are a little more modern.
+Guitarists these days have different needs than guitarists back in the day.
 This means slimmer necks, light bodies, and yes, better weight balancing to combat the common neck-dive issue that comes along with SG’s.

 The LTD Viper 256 is maybe the best bang-for-your-buck solution out there.
-It’s a midrange guitar that plays, looks, and sounds way better than what it’s priced to (like so many other low- and midrange guitars these days).
+It’s a midrange guitar that plays, looks, and sounds way better than the price would suggest (like so many other low- and mid-range guitars these days).

 The LTD Viper 10 is the cheapest solution, and is comparable to the Epiphone Les Paul Special.
 It won’t blow your socks off, but it will get the job done.

 But what if you don’t like any of those guitars?
-Worry not, as theirs so many more options that are often used in doom metal.
+Worry not, as there are so many more options that are often used in doom metal.

 Gibson Flying V

-There’s definitely less options out there regarding budget, as they are not often mass produced.
-This doesn’t mean there are no options, as Epiphone made some in the past that are still available used, same with the Gibsons.
-There are also many different Flying V’s from brands like Jackson and ESP, they might look fairly different, but it’s still a V nonetheless.
+There’s definitely fewer options out there regarding budget, as they are not often mass-produced.
+This doesn’t mean there are no options, as Epiphone made some in the past that are still available used, as did Gibson.
+There are also many different Flying V’s from brands like Jackson and ESP.
+They might look fairly different, but it’s a V nonetheless.

 Some famous players who play the Flying V Include Randy Rhoads (Ozzy Osbourne) Kirk Hammett (Metallica) and Kerry King (Slayer).